SAP-samples/cloud-abap-rap/how_to_managed_uuid.md

   ![select field for object id](/images_how_to_uuid/310_select_object_id_field.png)

 - You can now check the mapping of the field names and you can change this mapping if needed.
+Please note that the generator has also suggested names for the repository objects that will be generated.
+The proposals for these names are based on the VDM naming conventions that can be found in the SAP Online Help, e.g. "Z" & "R_" & "EntityName" & "TP" for the base restricted view and the behavior definition.

   ![other automatically mapped fields](/images_how_to_uuid/320_show_other_mapped_fields.png)